Coding4Kids - Fit for the digital future

 Learn to programme during the holidays

 For many years, Coding4Kids has been making a decisive contribution to ensuring that children not only familiarise themselves with new technologies, but also understand them and can apply them in their own projects.
 In a one-week, free holiday course in partnership with Coding4Kids, we offer 10 to 14-year-olds the opportunity to immerse themselves in the fascinating world of programming in a fun way.
-Under the guidance of experts and professional trainers, the children develop games of their own devising in the easy-to-learn programming environment "Scratch".
+Under the guidance of experts and professional trainers, the children develop their own games in the easy-to-learn programming environment "Scratch".

 Building important competences